inveniosoftware/docs-invenio-rdm/docs/releases/upgrading/upgrade-v4.0.md

 ## Upgrade Steps

 First, latest `invenio-cli` must be installed.
 After, the Elasticsearch indices are deleted and the packages are upgraded.
-Then, the upgrade command will be executed, this will migrate the database, run the custom migration script and rebuild the Elasticsearch indices .
+Following this step, you can optionally prepare your custom fixtures.
+Then, the upgrade command will be executed.
+This will migrate the database, run the custom migration script and rebuild the Elasticsearch indices.

 This can be achieved by the following Bash shell commands: